RachelFurlong-dev/bug-match-M2/README.md

 ### Features

--   Create a board of 16 cards which can be flipped when clicking on the card.
+-   A board of 16 cards where a maximum of 2 cards at a time can be flipped when clicking on the card, which flip back if they do not match.
 -   If two selected cards match, to flip cards back and & which cannot be reselected.
--   Add a score button to show when there is a match.
+-   A score button to increment when there is a match.
--   Be able to reset the game.
+-   Ability to reset the game.
--   Be able to message Elephant Games about future game development.
+-   Ability to message Elephant Games about future game development.
 -   Work on desktop and mobile screens accross browsers.
--   Randomise the display of cards at reset.
+-   A randomised display of cards at reset.
+-   A 404 page for users who direct to a non-existent page or resource are redirected back to the main page without having to use browser navigation buttons.

 ### Additional features to be implemented